bristlemouth/bm_protocol/ENV_SETUP.md

 ### Set up Pre-commit

-This will install helpful Pre-commit checks to make your code safer and more "beautiful".
+This is an optional step that will install helpful Pre-commit checks to make your code safer and more "beautiful".
 Make sure to have your conda env updated and active before running this command.

 ```
 pre-commit install